Croatian Air Force: Status

-After more than 10 years in the Croatian service and great success in Operation Storm, the government finally decided to retire a squadron of seven Mi-24V helicopters in 2005 due to a costly modernisation.
-Six are offered for sale at a price of $83,000 per aircraft, while one was sent to a museum.
-The role of an armed support helicopter was taken over by new Mi-171s but the entire attack helicopter squadron is to be revived in 2015 with the acquisition of up to 16 OH-58D.

-While visiting Israel in November 2006, Croatian delegation agreed to buy two mid-size, state-of-the-art Hermes 450 and four small Skylark UAVs.
-Additional cameras, computer systems, spare parts and a ground station were also obtained.
-Two additional Skylark UAVs entered service in 2009.
-As of December 2012, additional Skylarks has been reported in service though no public records or images of Croatian Hermes 450 are available.
-This suggests that the order was cancelled due to funding issues.

 After a horrible fire season during the summer of 2007 (12 firefighters lost their lives on a small island of Kornati), Croatia agreed to buy two new Canadair CL-415 and five Air Tractor AT-802 water bombers.
 These joined a fleet of four relatively new amphibians already in service.
 The entire deal was projected at $70 million.
 By making such an acquisition, Croatia became the leading power in aerial firefighting on the Mediterranean in respect to its population and surface.
 The Croatian Air Force holds a world record of 160 water drops by a single crew on a single day, representing an average of one drop every three minutes for the duration of eight hours.

-Commanders

-Commanders of the Croatian Air Force since its establishment in 1991: